 Eating a balanced diet, exercising regularly and optimizing health are becoming increasingly important.
 By making a conscious decision to live healthier lives, people want to contribute to their own well-being and that of friends and family.

 Health no longer means just staying away from illness.
 Rather, it’s about balancing mental, physical and emotional health.
 If this succeeds, it is accompanied by a sense of self-enrichment and success for many.
-Health and well-being became a status symbol.
+Health and well-being have become a status symbol.

 The logical consequence: activities and products that contribute to greater well-being and health are enjoying increasing popularity and demand.
 People are increasingly taking fitness classes, using apps that support their sleep, buying more organic and natural products, and taking supplements that support their health.
 Move away from high-sugar foods, alcohol and convenience foods and toward superfoods, smoothies and homemade.